dnarayanan/powderday/docs/parameters_description.rst

 :dustdir:

-   path to where your dust files are.
+   String.
+Path to where your dust files are.
 String format - (e.g. '/home/desika/hyperion-dust-0.1.0/dust_files/')

 :dustfile:

+   String.
 Name of your main dust file.
 String format - (e.g. 'd03_3.1_6.0_A.hdf5')

 :PAH: